- Enhancement of the Market Square in collaboration with the Old Enfield Charitable Trust and St Andrew’s Church

-- Creating a new public square at the junction of Little Park Gardens and Church (outside Nationwide)
+- A new public square at the junction of Little Park Gardens and Church Street (outside Nationwide Building Society)

-- Creating an improved public space on ‘Fountain Island’
+- A more vibrant public space on ‘Fountain Island’

 - People on longer trips will choose other strategic routes such as the A10 or the A406.